-- Toolbar with search bar and the editing buttons
+1. Toolbar with search bar and the a wide range of editing commands

-- The CAT panel containing the TM, MT, and glossary matches
+3. The CAT panel containing the translation memory, automatic translation, and glossary matches

-In the Editing area you can see your source text on the left and its translation on the right.
-Both are split into segments, the units with which you will work most of the time.
+In the editing area, you can see your source text on the left and its translation on the right.
+Both sides are split into segments.

-- See the translation source (MT - machine translation or TM - translation memory)
+- View the translation source – machine translation or translation memory

-- See the notifications on the spelling and grammar errors.
+- See the notifications on any spelling or grammar errors

 - Review, correct and confirm specific segments

-- See the in-context preview of the target text (in the format is supported)
+- See the in-context preview of the target text (if the format is supported)

-- Search the source or target text for the specific phrases
+- Search the source or target text for specific language entries

-The CAT panel displays matches from the translation memory, machine translation output, and glossary terms found for wordings or words within the source segments.
+This displays matches from the translation memory, machine translation output, and glossary terms found for wordings or words within source segments.

-Here you can also find the information about the TM, its name, the exact source where the last update was made, the update history, and the MT engine used (if any).
+Here, you can also find information about the translation memory, its name, the exact source where the last update was made, the update history, and the machine translation engine used, if applicable.

 To insert a match, double-click it in the CAT panel.
-If you have several suggestions, hit Ctrl plus the number of the suggestion in the CAT panel (Ctrl+1, Ctrl+2, etc.).
+If you have several suggestions, press Ctrl plus the number of the suggestion in the CAT panel (Ctrl+1, Ctrl+2, etc.).

-The CAT info panel displays the differences between the new source segment and any matches found in the translation memory as well as lets perform concordance searches.
+The CAT info panel displays the differences between the new source segment and any matches found in the translation memory.
+It also performs concordance searches.

-Concordance search will allow the user to search for a term throughout the translation memories associated with the project in the source or target text.
+Concordance search enables you to search for a term in the entirety of the translation memories associated with the project in the source or target text.

 The tabs let you streamline collaboration and communication between your team members and perform quality assurance.